Kim Thúy: Life and career

 After moving back to Montreal, Thúy opened a restaurant called Ru de Nam, where she introduced modern Vietnamese cuisine to Montrealers.
 She worked as a restaurateur for five years, after which she dedicated one full year to creative writing, and landed a publishing contract for her first book thanks to a former patron of Ru de Nam.

 In 2015, Thúy was one of the recipients of the Top 25 Canadian Immigrant Awards presented by Canadian Immigrant Magazine.

 In 2017, Thúy was the recipient of an Honorary Doctorate from Concordia University.

 She was nominated for the New Academy Prize in Literature in 2018.

 Work

 Thúy's debut novel Ru won the Governor General's Award for French-language fiction at the 2010 Governor General's Awards.
 An English edition, translated by Sheila Fischman, was published in 2012.
 The novel was a shortlisted nominee for the 2012 Scotiabank Giller Prize and the 2013 Amazon.ca First Novel Award.
 The novel won the 2015 edition of Canada Reads, where it was championed by Cameron Bailey.

 In 2016, Thúy published her third novel, Vi.
 An English translation, again by Fischman, was published in 2018.
 The book was named as a longlisted nominee for the 2018 Scotiabank Giller Prize.

+Ru, a film adaptation of Thúy's novel, was directed by Charles-Olivier Michaud and was released in 2023.